pingidentity/pingidentity-solution-stacks/docs/workforce.md

 This is a solution profile for a workforce authentication authority use case, and is preconfigured as follows:

-  * The stack includes PingFederate, PingDirectory, and PingDataConsole (as the admin console for PingDirectory).
+  * The stack includes PingFederate, PingDirectory, and the Ping data console (as the admin console for PingDirectory).
   * A network-accessible Microsoft Active Directory (AD) installation provides the user store.
   * PingFederate uses PingDirectory to store administrator account, OAuth clients and grants, and session information.
   * PingID provides multi-factor authentication and policies.